NOTE: Due to the ongoing coronavirus outbreak, the government has made several announcements relating to temporary business rate reliefs.

 Business rate relief for small businesses

-Small business rate relief is given to businesses for an only or main property with a rateable value below £15,000.
+In England, small business rate relief is given to businesses for an only or main property with a rateable value below £15,000.
 Businesses with a rateable value up to £12,000 receive 100% relief.
 The relief is then gradually reduced from 100% to 0% for properties with rateable values between £12,001 and £15,000.

 If you have more than one business property, you only qualify for small business rate relief if each additional property has a rateable value below £2,900 and the total rateable value of all your properties is below £20,000 (£28,000 in London).